mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 Ministering brothers and sisters report the conditions and needs of members to quorum and Relief Society leaders.
 These leaders report to the bishop, who reports to the stake presidency.

 The stake presidency reports information to (1) the Area Presidency or an assigned Area Seventy and (2) the welfare and self-reliance manager.
 This report includes the status of members, missionaries, Church facilities, and the community.
 If Church members have been affected by a disaster, bishops may use fast offerings to help meet basic needs.
-Bishops follow the principles in [22.4](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number27-p145#title_number27).

 The stake president approves public information that is released locally by the Church.
 He coordinates this with the stake communication director if one is called (see [6.2.1.7](/study/manual/general-handbook/6-stake-leadership?lang=eng&id=title_number11-p122#title_number11)).
-He ensures that information is accurate and timely.
 He may serve as the Church spokesman to respond to questions from the media.
 He may also assign the stake communication director or another spokesperson to do this.
 In disasters that cover more than one stake, the Area Presidency or an assigned Area Seventy may manage public communications.

 Church leaders may make the resources of the Church available to civil authorities during an emergency.
 With approval from the Area Presidency, Church buildings (except temples) may be used as shelters, first-aid stations, or feeding locations.
 Such use of a Church building should be coordinated with the assigned facilities manager.
 If another charitable or community organization is permitted to use the building, a usage agreement should be signed.
 See “[Use of Church Buildings in a Disaster](/study/manual/emergency-response/use-of-church-buildings-in-a-disaster?lang=eng)” for more information.